eaa6167/Search-Application-part-2/README.md

 ## Running Backend Application for Amazon_Automotive.json dataset:
 ##### Prerequisites:
-1.Save searchEngine_Amazon.html and searchEngine_Amazon.php files in your home directory
+1.Save searchEngine_Amazon.html and searchCollection.php files in your home directory

 2.Download  Amazon_Automotive.json collection from RIT myCourses/Drop Box and save it in your home directory